szlaci83/book_summarizer/README.md

 # Book summariser

-Python program trying to summarise a book using various algorithms to achive different level of confidentiality.
+Python program using my custom API in order to summarise a book using various algorithms to achive different level of confidentiality.

 The program is not using the nltk library for python, but the second version is coming using the above mentioned